nixworks/public/news/2007/03/14/index.md

 _Context: Alabama, Nancy Worley, Secretary of State_

 ### [ Khalid Sheikh Mohammed, long suspected as the mastermind of the September 11, 2001 attacks, confesses to that and a string of others in a closed military hearing held at Guantanamo Bay, Cuba. ](/news/2007/03/14/khalid-sheikh-mohammed-long-suspected-as-the-mastermind-of-the-september-11-2001-attacks-confesses-to-that-and-a-string-of-others-in-a-c.md)
-_Context: Cuba, Guantánamo Bay, Khalid Sheikh Mohammed, September 11, 2001 attacks_
+_Context: Cuba, Guantanamo Bay, Khalid Sheikh Mohammed, September 11, 2001 attacks_

 ### [ Dutch police seal off the streets of Ondiep in Utrecht on the second day of rioting. ](/news/2007/03/14/dutch-police-seal-off-the-streets-of-ondiep-in-utrecht-on-the-second-day-of-rioting.md)
 _Context: Ondiep, Utrecht, second day of rioting_